gicorada/anxiety-italian-translation/scenes/act2.md

 publish("act2",["dum",3]);
 ```

-a: Ugh, I know right?
+a: Sì, lo so, vero?

 (#act2-preamble-end)